 I cleaned up the battery compartment and dropped in an alkaline 625 cell (as the mercury 625 cells for which the camera is designed are banned), but the meter wouldn’t budge.
 Persistent Googling turned up several reasons a 202’s meter would die.
 All of them are repairable — but require way more camera disassembly than I’m willing to do.
 I loaded some Kodak Gold 200 and figured exposure using either Sunny 16 or my iPhone’s Pocket Light Meter app.

 I shot the entire roll near home.
 This was the scene on my desk, right under a window.

-This summer I stripped all the paint off my front door (what an ugly job!) and repainted it in La Fonda Copper, to harmonize with my home’s brick.
-Hopefully in the spring I’ll replace the aluminum storm door with a white one, the kind with the built-in rollaway screen.
-But anyway, the lens and film rendered this dusky coppery color as orange.
-Can’t win ’em all.
+This summer I stripped all the paint off my front door (what an ugly job!) and repainted it in a copper color to harmonize with my home’s brick.
+It turned out bright orange.

-At least I got good reds when I shot the hedgerow next to my driveway.
+I got good reds when I shot the hedgerow next to my driveway.
 This hedge not only provides some privacy for me and my next-door neighbor, it looks fabulous for a couple weeks in the autumn when its leaves turn.
-(It was nine feet tall when I moved in.
-What a job it was to cut it down to size.)

 The SR-T 202 is heavy, but such is the way of all-mechanical 35mm SLRs.
 Otherwise, everything about this camera feels good.
 The controls are where you’d expect them to be, and they all work smoothly.
 A nice touch: both aperture and shutter speed appear in the viewfinder, so you can adjust both with the camera at your eye.
 The shutter fires (and mirror slaps) with a sound that some call loud but that I call satisfying and solid.